-- Participates in NARST activities, including Board Meetings at the NARST Annual International Conference, the Fall NARST Board Meeting, and electronic communications with the Board throughout the year. - Participates in the planning of the Graduate Student Forum and the Graduate Student and Early Career Scholars Social Event at the NARST Annual International Conference. - Serves as a liaison between the NARST Board of Directors and NARST Graduate Student Members. - Facilitates communication and interactions among NARST Graduate Student Members, including social media outreach. - Works on behalf of NARST Graduate Student Members in organizational and NARST Board matters.
+- · Serves as chair of the Graduate Student Committee - Participates in NARST activities, including Board Meetings at the NARST Annual International Conference, the Fall NARST Board Meeting, and electronic communications with the Board throughout the year. - Participates in the planning of the Graduate Student Committee activities at the NARST Annual International Conference. - Serves as a liaison between the NARST Board of Directors and NARST Graduate Student Committee. - Facilitates communication and interactions among NARST Graduate Student Members, including social media outreach.

+Works on behalf of NARST Graduate Student Members in organizational and NARST Board matters.